Kong/docs.konghq.com/app/konnect/servicehub/service-documentation.md

 ### Unpublish a service {#unpublish}

 Unpublish a service to remove it from the Dev Portal.
-Removing a service from the Dev Portal is not permanent, and you can republish again at any time.
+Removing a service from the Dev Portal is not permanent, and you can republish it at any time.

 1. In the {% konnect_icon servicehub %} [**Service Hub**](https://cloud.konghq.com/servicehub), select a service from the list.